Celebrating Thomas Jeffersons Birthday With Wish Kids

 On April 13 we will celebrate the birthday of Thomas Jefferson, one of the founding fathers and authors of the Declaration of Independence.
 He believed, like many of us, that the right attitude can make all of the difference in life.
 He is quoted as saying: “Nothing can stop the man with the right mental attitude from achieving his goal; nothing on earth can help the man with the wrong mental attitude.”
 Here at Wheels For Wishes, we believe that the wishes granted through Make-A-Wish can help change a child’s outlook and positively affect their treatment.
 That is why we are so passionate about our car donation charity.
-Whenever you choose to donate your car, you are also choosing to help a child with a life-threatening medical condition!
+Whenever you choose to donate your car, you are also choosing to help a child with a critical illness!
 This can help change a child’s life through the granting of a wish.

 Jefferson knew a lot about working toward a goal and the influence a positive attitude can have toward achieving that goal.
 He is still remembered today as one of the most important historical figures in American history.
 We have gathered some facts about Jefferson that will help you to better understand our famous founding father.